scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 </table>

 `name`.
 Display name of the definition.
-Usually, it's the same as the name of the corresponding [Symbol](#symbol), except for package objects whose display name is their name in source code and symbol name is `package`.
+Usually, it's the same as the name of the corresponding [Symbol](#symbol), except for language-specific situations.
+See [Languages](#languages) for more information on which definitions have which names in supported languages.

 `tpe`.
 [Type](#type) that represents the definition signature.
 See [Languages](#languages) for more information on which definitions have